MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/gdpr/gdpr-person-search-report.md

 To use the Person search report, you must complete these tasks.

-1. In the Data management workspace, load the default template for the Person search report.

-2. From the System administration menu, open the Person search list page, and create a new search.
+1. From the System administration menu, open the Person search list page, and create a new search.

     ![Person search list page](../media/gdpr-person-search-list-page.png)

-3. The search gives you three options: you can search by ID, by name, or by address.
+2. The search gives you three options: you can search by ID, by name, or by address.
 Add the type of search that you want.

     ![Define search](../media/gdpr-define-search.png)

-4. Run the search to show the results.
+3. Run the search to show the results.

-5. Verify that the results are valid.
+4. Verify that the results are valid.
 Clear any selections that return information that you don't want to include on the report.

     ![Review search results](../media/gdpr-review-search-results.png)

-6. Select **Process report**, and then select the Person search template.
+5. Select **Process report**, and then select the Person search template.

     ![Process report](../media/gdpr-process-report.png)

-7. Select **OK**.
+6. Select **OK**.
 A data package is generated.

-8. When the package has been generated, export it to your selected data format.
+7. When the package has been generated, export it to your selected data format.

+> Documents that are attached to records are not included in the data export.
+Attachments must be manually downloaded and shared with the individual who requested personal data.

 ## Additional resources